Jamie Glover

-Jamie Blair Glover (born 10 July 1969) is an English actor.
-He is best known for being cast as Harry Potter in the second cast of the West-End production of Harry Potter and the Cursed Child in 2017.
-He portrayed Deputy Head Andrew Treneman in the BBC One school-based drama series, Waterloo Road, and starred as Roger Tramplemain in Michael Frayn's comical farce Noises Off at the Novello Theatre in 2012.
+Jamie Blair Glover is an English actor.
+He is best known for playing Andrew Treneman in the BBC One school-based drama series, Waterloo Road, returning to the role in 2023.
+He was also cast as Harry Potter in the second cast of the West-End production of Harry Potter and the Cursed Child in 2017, and starred as Roger Tramplemain in Michael Frayn's comical farce Noises Off at the Novello Theatre in 2012.
 He also appeared as William Russell in the Doctor Who docudrama, An Adventure in Space and Time (2013).

-Background
+Early life and education

-Born and brought up in Barnes, London, Glover is the son of actors Julian Glover and Isla Blair.
+Jamie Blair Glover was born and brought up in Barnes, London.
+He is the son of actors Julian Glover and Isla Blair.

 He attended Frensham Heights School in Farnham, Surrey, and trained at the Central School of Speech and Drama.

-Glover has two daughters, Edie and Ava, with his partner, actress Sasha Behar.
-They currently live in Brixton, South London.
-During his time at the Central School of Speech and Drama, Glover met and shared a flat with fellow actor Philip Glenister.
+During his time at there, Glover met and shared a flat with fellow actor Philip Glenister.

 Career

 Television

 Glover made his professional debut in the soap opera Jupiter Moon.
-His other television credits include Birds of a Feather, Casualty, Joseph, New Tricks, Midsomer Murders and Trial & Retribution XV: Rules Of The Game.
-He played deputy head Andrew Treneman in the first two series of the BBC One school-based drama Waterloo Road, alongside Jason Merrells and Angela Griffin, and briefly reprised the role in the fourth series.
+His other television credits include Birds of a Feather, Casualty, Cadfael, Joseph, New Tricks, Midsomer Murders and Trial & Retribution XV: Rules Of The Game.
+He played deputy head Andrew Treneman in the first two series of the BBC One school-based drama Waterloo Road, alongside Jason Merrells and Angela Griffin, briefly reprised the role in the fourth series and returned again in 2023.

+In February 2024, Glover was cast as Patrick Onley, the new Clinical Lead of the Emergency Department in Casualty, with the character making his debut in March 2024.
+Glover departed the series at the conclusion of the character's storyline in June 2024, in a previously unannounced exit.

 Theatre and film

 Glover made his first stage appearance at the age of eight, playing young Marcius in a production of Coriolanus at Stratford.
 Although other juvenile appearances and film offers followed, his parents kept him from becoming a child actor, preferring that he make the choice about his career when he was ready.
 His theatre work includes Edward III, Henry V (Propeller), The Chalk Garden, The Glass Menagerie, The Cherry Orchard and All's Well That Ends Well, alongside Judi Dench.
 He also appeared in Hamlet at the Norwich Playhouse, alongside his parents, with Julian Glover also directing the production.

-He most recently played Peter in the French comedy What's In A Name? alongside Nigel Harman, Sarah Hadland, Raymond Coulthard and Olivia Poulet at the Birmingham Repertory Theatre in January 2017.
+Glover played Peter in the French comedy What's In A Name? alongside Nigel Harman, Sarah Hadland, Raymond Coulthard and Olivia Poulet at the Birmingham Repertory Theatre in January 2017.

 He joined the cast of Harry Potter and the Cursed Child at the Palace Theatre, London starting on 24 May 2017, playing the role of Harry Potter.

 Glover has appeared in the films These Foolish Things, The Reef and Closing Numbers.